-The moment I decided to go to Peru, I knew I was going to do the Inca Trail.
+The moment I decided to go to Peru, I knew I was going to hike the Inca Trail.
 I don’t even remember, where or how I first heard about it, but this idea was firmly established in my mind.
 I didn't consider any alternative ways of visiting Machu Picchu.

 It is worth mentioning that I am neither an experienced trekker nor a good athlete.
 Apart from a few easy short hikes in the Alps at a much lower altitude, I had not really done any trekking in my life.
 For the three preceding years, I’d been so busy with my work that my only exercise was a daily 10-minute walk from home to the office and back home.
 Oh, boy, did I realize at the time the physical challenge I was about to take?
 I think I did but not to the full extent.

 Yet, according to my observations, the majority of tourists on the Inca Trail are just like me, first-time or beginning hikers that are more driven by their curiosity about the local culture than some sporting instinct or adrenaline rush.
 So if you are one of us, do not let your lack of athletic preparation scare you away from one of the most amazing trekking adventures available today.
 However, if you still have some time before your trip, mark my words: start training walking up and down the stairs to make your Inca Trail experience a bit easier and more enjoyable.

 Preparation For The Inca Trail

 It didn’t take me long to convince my boyfriend to go on the Inca Trail with me.
 Even though, just like me, he is more used to doing mental exercises than physical ones.
 Thus, as soon as we booked our permits, we started looking for whatever handy information we could find.